 Years of Service Awards

-Congrats, Paul and thank you for your years of dedication, devotion, and service to the City, to your co-workers, and the citizens!
+Congrats, Joey, Amber, and Doug, and thank you for your years of dedication, devotion, and service to the City, your co-workers, and the citizens!

-Congrats, Brady and thank you for your years of dedication, devotion, and service to the City, to your co-workers, and the citizens!
+Congrats, Wes, and thank you for your years of dedication, devotion, and service to the City, to your co-workers, and the citizens!

-Pictures L to R – Jr. Mayor Leeland Perry ; Ms. Ronnie Goudie; and Mayor Ayoub
+Pictured L to R – Wes Elliott and Mayor Ayoub

-Christopher Palmieri Employee of the Quarter – 3rd Quarter, 2021
+Christopher Palmieri Employee of the Quarter – 1st Quarter 2022

-Congratulations to Alec Arroyo, Administrative Coordinator (Human Resources/Fire) for being named the Christopher Palmieri Employee of the Quarter, 3rd Quarter 2021.
-Alec was recognized at the November 15, 2021 City Commission Meeting and was nominated by his co-workers for being reliable, dedicated, and always taking the initiative to help out whenever needed.
-Way to go, Alec!
+Congratulations to Wes Elliott from the Library for being named the Christopher Palmieri Employee of the Quarter - 1st Quarter 2022.
+Wes was recognized at the May 16, 2022, City Commission Meeting and was nominated by his co-workers for being the “go-to guy,” reliable, dedicated, and always taking the initiative to help out whenever needed.
+Way to go, Wes!

 The Christopher Palmieri Employee of the Quarter Program was established in June of 2018 in memory of City Employee, District Chief Chris Palmieri.
 Throughout the year, we remember our friend and co-worker, and the example he set as a positive and committed employee of the City of Safety Harbor, which is the true meaning behind our Employee of the Quarter Program.

-Pictured – L to R – Vincent Smith (DAB Member) with Mayor Ayoub
+Pictured L to R – Diversity Advisory Board Chair Lewis Ponds, Jr. and Mayor Ayoub

 The Safety Harbor City Commission meets the first and third Mondays of each month at 7:00 PM in the Commission Chambers located at 750 Main Street.